 The Environmental Health major provides grounding in the fundamental sciences that underpin an understanding of the environmental risk factors that affect health and well-being and the methods used to assess them.
 This grounding encompasses:

 - the geographical distribution of disease

 - exposure to key risk factors and methods used to minimise exposure

 - the context of government legislation aimed at creating and maintaining healthy environments.

-Graduates of the Bachelor of Health Sciences majoring in Environmental Health will potentially find employment as environmental health officers, laboratory roles in health laboratories, in local and national environmental health roles, or progress to postgraduate research in environmental health science.
+Graduates of the Bachelor of Health Sciences majoring in Environmental Health will potentially find employment as environmental health officers (requires additional qualification), laboratory roles in health laboratories, in local and national environmental health roles, or progress to postgraduate research in environmental health science.

 Private Bag 4800

 Choose an area that you are interested in and learn how UC's extensive range of study options can let you study what you want to.